Hate it or love it, pay per click marketing is one of the fastest and most popular ways to drive relevant traffic to your business

 If you bid enough so that your ad appears in the top 3 positions, you’ll be able to intercept users searching for your competitor and hopefully win them over.
 Not only is this strategy incredibly effective for getting clicks, but you’ll often experience a much higher conversion rate.

 To protect yourself from other companies doing the same to your brand name.
 Always be sure to set up your own ads targeting your brand name.
 With a well-optimised page, you’ll be able to secure the top spot without paying much per click.

 When you first start running a PPC campaign, it can be incredibly hard to decide which keywords you want to target.
 With literally billions of keywords out there, how do you refine the never-ending list to only target the most profitable keywords?

 Why waste hours of your time when you can piggyback off your competitor’s success?
-Using tools such as SpyFu and Google’s Keywords planner, you can enter your competitor’s website and find all the top keywords they are bidding for.
+Using tools such as SEMRush, Mangools and Answer the Public, you can enter your competitor’s website and find all the top keywords they are bidding for.
 You can then extract these keywords and run your own adverts on them.

 If your competitor is bigger than your business, then the chances are they’ll have a dedicated PPC team whose job it is to manage their campaigns and ads.
 Since they’re spending money on PPC professionals and tools, you can piggyback their success without having to spend a cent on research.